 Drive toward Ingham and take the Stone River Road toward Mount Fox.
 Then, continue on Oak Hills Road to the Lannercost State Forest.
 Then, turn right onto Western Raspberry Break, which is a dirt road at -18.78917,145.83174.

 A high clearance vehicle is recommended for the short drive into the national park.
 There is a steep gully to cross but you can park and start walking from here.

 It's on foot from here.
 A red spray-painted can lid marks the trailhead (-18.78659,145.84459).
 Then, the track follows an old logging road before descending straight toward the creek.
-After the red spray-painted can lids, pink and orange tape mark the rest of the track.
+After the red spray-painted can lids, pink and orange tape mark the rest of the track to the creek.

 Once you reach the creek, there are no more markers.
 Follow the creek downstream over rocks, sand, and through several deep pools.
 In most cases, it is just easier to swim through them than walking around them or rock-hopping.
 So, bring a dry bag for electronics.